dennisschroer/pimatic-angular-material-frontend/README.md

 	      "plugin": "angular-material-frontend"
 	    }

-2. Browse to the pimatic app root and install the plugin using NPM:
+2. Now you can do one of two steps:
+   - Start pimatic.
+The plugin will be downloaded automatically
+   - Install the plugin manually by executing the following command in the pimatic app root:

+    		npm install pimatic-angular-material-frontend

+		or

 			npm install git://github.com/denniss17/pimatic-angular-material-frontend

 		This should also automatically download all dependencies of bower.
 If not, run the following command in the root of the plugin:

-    	bower install
+    		bower install -p

-## Building
+## Developing
 First make sure all development dependencies are installed:

 	npm install

+The full source code is available at the git repository.
+Download the source by cloning the repository.

+The application itself is in the `app/` directory.
+After a change in the application, you should update the file used in the `dev.html` page.
+This can be done by executing the following command:

+	grunt dev

+or simply

+	grunt

+This command wil update the `dist/pimatic-angular-material-frontend.js` file.
+I recommend creating some kind of file watcher to do this automatically after a file change.

+### Testing
+Jasmine is used to unit test the frontend.
+Running the following command should run all tests (all files ending with `.test.js`):

+    grunt test

+### Building
 A Grunt task is specified which should test the scripts and build the production files.
 Simply run the following command in the project root:

     grunt build

-## Testing
-Jasmine is used to unit test the frontend.
-Running the following command should run all tests:

-    grunt test

-## Developing
-The
+This command will run tests, execute a jshint inspection and update the `dist/pimatic-angular-material-frontend.min.js` and `index.tmpl.html` files.

 ## References
 Pimatic: [http://pimatic.org/](http://pimatic.org/)